Shivani-Parihar99/AWS-Cloud-Practitioner-Essentials/Module 4/Connectivity to AWS.md

 Suppose that there is an apartment building with a hallway directly linking the building to the coffee shop.
 Only the residents of the apartment building can travel through this hallway.

 This private hallway provides the same type of dedicated connection as AWS Direct Connect.
 Residents are able to get into the coffee shop without needing to use the public road shared with other customers.

+The private connection that AWS Direct Connect provides helps you to reduce network costs and increase the amount of bandwidth that can travel through your network.